Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 You can significantly reduce customer churn if you know that some of your current customers are unhappy with the service they are getting.
 How do you do that?
 You ask them.
 There are many ways to do this.
 A popular method is sending customer feedback surveys.
 You can eliminate over 10% of customer churn just by reaching out to your customers, to see if they are satisfied.
 Only 1 in 26 customers who are unsatisfied will actually complain.
 Think about the 25 others who did not take the initiative to let you know why they decided to leave.
 When you reach out to your customers first, you can salvage the relationships you have with them.
 You can potentially even strengthen them.

-These churn rate statistics paint a very clear picture of just how important reducing the customer churn rate for your business is.
+These churn rate statistics paint a very clear picture of just how important reducing the customer churn rate and increasing customer retention for your business is.
 It is clearly more valuable and less expensive to hold onto existing customers.
 Now that you understand a little bit about the churn rate and its importance in the continued success of your business, you will need to become familiar with another turn: the average revenue per account.

 Recurring revenue businesses find it useful to know the average revenue per account, or ARPA, as it helps them refine the analysis of revenue capabilities at the customer level.
 This figure can be used to compare with the competing SaaS companies, and to help in the forecasting of future revenues.